RACE RULES, MANDATORY KIT & PENALTIES

 If you are visiting from overseas, please check your medical insurance policies regarding coverage outside your home country and validity regarding taking part in ultramarathons.
 If you have any doubts, please take out additional medical insurance that includes air medical evacuation to your home country.

-We have seen a large increase in support cars driving the course over the last three years and it is great that everyone wishes to support each other, but due to the nature of the roads, safety of the runners, fairness to overseas competitors, and general congestion, we need to put in some controls.
+It is great that everyone in teams, and individuals, wish to support each other, but due to the nature of the roads, safety of the runners, fairness to overseas competitors, and general congestion, we need to put in some controls.

 Due to this, from this year you will not be able to take water from a support car after the first aid station and support cars may only give aid at Nanny Cay or Pockwood Pond.
 Support cars must park off the main road in Mulligan´s or DMV car parks.